 Hi.
 I've been on Requip XL 4mg prolonged release for about 6 weeks now and so far so good.
 It's given me back a normal life.
 Handwriting normal again, shoulder pain almost gone, tremor gone, tiredness improved and along with the Azilect I just feel happier and better.
 I'm 46 yrs.
 My hubby read the info on the Impulsive compulsive side effects and will keep an eye on me, we only have joint accounts and cards anyway.
 I'm just hoping I continue to tolerate it as well as I have so far as I have had none of the other more common side effects, like sickness, either.
 Good luck with it.

+I would echo the comments made by others.
+My first medication was Azilect and about a year after starting it I added ropinirole.
+After using the slow ramp up starter pack I stabilised on 6mg/day.
+Over a couple of years I ramped up to 18mg per day and added sinemet+ to my diet.
 I found that my physical symptoms were much improved by ropinirole and by sinemet+ but I also found that I was one of the people affected by compulsive behaviours.
 It took me a while to work out what was going on.
 After I had slowly weaned myself off ropinirole I found my ability to concentrate improved massively.
 At the same time I noticed my physical symptoms were less well controlled.
 My advice is the same as Golden Girl's - try ropinirole but make yourself aware of the kind of obsessive behaviour that might affect you.
 I hope that helps

-becoming a gambling addict doesnt fill me with joy either, I am prone to the odd bet so I could see this becoming a possibility.
+Got to admit this medication scares the living daylights out of me.
+The last thing i want to become is a sex pest!!! jeez. becoming a gambling addict doesnt fill me with joy either, I am prone to the odd bet so I could see this becoming a possibility.
+Are there any alternatives??

 I'd suggest being cautious but not scared.
 The best information appears to be that around 25% of people experience some sort of impulse control disorder when using dopamine agonists.
 While that is a significant number,, and I'm one of them, it still suggests that most people don't have problems.